kubeshop/testkube-docs/docs/articles/deploying-from-private-registries.md

 Please note that currently there is a discrepancy in providing `imagePullSecrets` for Testkube Enterprise and Agent charts.

-Example of usage of `imagePullSecrets` for Testkube Enterprise helm chart:
+Example of using `imagePullSecrets` for Testkube Enterprise helm chart:
 ```yaml
 global:
   imagePullSecrets: